 Tackle Pharmaceutical Waste by Dispensing Partial Prescriptions?

 In thinking about the problem of prescription drug disposal, I couldn’t help wonder if we might be able to solve it at least part-way.
 Why not require pharmacists to dispense a prescription for a controlled substance only half-way, giving the patient the right to pick up the remainder when it’s clear the drug will be used?

 This might not work as well for drugs prescribed for chronic conditions.
 But think about all those time you or someone you know been sent home from surgery with a prescription for a painkiller that was, happily, used just once or twice.
 You get my point I’m sure.

-What might be some other creative ideas for solving the prescription drug disposal problem?
+What might be some other creative ideas for solving the pharmaceutical waste problem?